 In Wisconsin, boat operators are required by law to report boat incidents to law enforcement right away and for a written report to be submitted within 10 days of the incident.

 The boat accident attorneys at Murphy and Prachthauser understand that, unfortunately, people recklessly and negligently operate other watercrafts such as jet skis and even sailboats that cause injury to passengers and other boaters or swimmers in the area.
-If you, a friend, or family member find yourself the victim of a boat accident, contact one of our boat accident attorneys to evaluate whether you have a meritorious claim.
+If you, a friend, or a family member find yourself the victim of a boat accident, contact one of our boat accident attorneys to evaluate whether you have a meritorious claim.